AutoCraftProject/AutoCraft_Console/README.md

 # AutoCraft_Console
-The console mod of auto craft
+The console version of auto craft